usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-As in HTML, an escape hatch for arbitrary (inline) semantic (or other) tagging.
+As in HTML, this is an escape hatch for arbitrary (inline) semantic (or other) tagging.

 ## Structural constraints